This post may contain affiliate links. Please read our disclosure policy.

 • Butter: the butter mixes with the cream and cheese and becomes part of the sauce.

 • Cheese: I like to use freshly shredded white cheddar cheese for this recipe.
 I do suggest shredding the cheese on a grater from a block for this recipe.
 Pre-shredded cheese from the grocery store often comes coated with rice or potato starch, which won’t melt into the sauce completely.
+You could also swap some of the white cheddar for parmesan cheese or even monterey jack cheese or sharp cheddar cheese if you prefer, I typically don’t.

 raw cauliflower head on white marble